Verevkin-A/Language_Interpreter/readme2.md

 All interpret parts were treated as different subsystems, which were unified in facade class, applying `Facade` design pattern architecture.
-## Arguments processing
+- ## Arguments processing
 At the execution beginning, provided interpret arguments are collected and validated.
-For arguments collection was used python library `argparse`.
+For arguments collection was used python module `argparse`.
-Given input and source files were checked for existence and sufficient reading rights
+Given input and source files were checked for existence and sufficient reading permissions.

-## XML processing
+- ## XML processing
+After the arguments have been collected, all elements with instructions and corresponding arguments are picked, validated and sorted from the provided XML source file.
+To simplify searching in XML document, was used python module `xml.etree.ElementTree`.

-## Program evaluation
+- ## Program evaluation
+When all instructions and labels are saved, program execution can start.
+All frames, stacks and counters are initialized in the `Singleton` program instance.
+Instructions one by one are evaluated and processed.

 # Testing suit

-## Arguments processing
+- ## Arguments processing

-## Test cases searching
+The script arguments are processed first.
+File paths are validated for existence and sufficient rights to read and execute.
+Optional parameters are set and checked for forbidden combinations.
+For easier arguments processing was used php function `getopt`.

-## Test cases execution
+- ## Test cases searching and execution
+After all arguments have been saved, in the chosen or set by default directory searching for tests is started.
+Depending on the `--recursive` parameter, subdirectories are also checked for tests.
+Each found test case is saved into array as `TestItem` object.

+Array with tests is looped trough.
+Each saved test case is evaluated.
+Tests return codes and outputs are saved for future reference.

-## Building html with results
+- ## Building html with results
+Class `CreateHTML` is responsible for creating and saving output html/css file with test results.
+For each test result is created a row with all needed information from the test case for debugging possibility.
+Output page is made using php built-in `DOM(Document Object Model)` parser.